rsmithiiee/RISCV-Pipelined-CPU/README.md

 |---|---|
 | `pc.txt` | Program counter value at each clock cycle |
 | `data.txt` | Write-back result and destination register per cycle |

-### With Vivado

-1. Create a new RTL project and add all `.sv` files from `Processor/` as sources.
-2. Set `tb.sv` as the simulation top.
-3. In simulation settings, set the working directory to `Processor/` so the `.dat` init files are found.
-4. Run Behavioral Simulation.

 ### Using a Different Program